-- 1. Find a relationship between P, I and V. - 2.
-State Ohm's law.
-Derive relation between I, V and R. Draw the graph between V and I. - 3.
+- 1. State Ohm's law.
+Derive relation between I, V and R. Draw the graph between V and I. - 2.
 What is Joule's heating effect of current P?
-Derive its expression. - 4.
-What would be new resistance if length of conductor is doubled and thickness is halved ? - 5.
+Derive its expression. - 3.
+What would be new resistance if length of conductor is doubled and thickness is halved ? - 4.
 Find the effective resistance between A and B.